Top U.S., China diplomats to hold first in-person talks of Biden presidency | Law-Order

 U.S. Secretary of State Antony Blinken will meet with top Chinese officials on March 18 in Alaska, the White House said on Wednesday, the first high-level in-person contact between the two sparring countries under the Biden administration.
 The meeting, taking place on Blinken's return from his first overseas trip to key U.S. allies Japan and South Korea, will come amid what is shaping up to be a major U.S. diplomatic push to solidify alliances in Asia and Europe to counter China.

 She said the meeting would be "an opportunity to address a wide range of issues, including ones where we have deep disagreements."
-China's embassy in Washington did not respond immediately to a request for comment.
+China's foreign ministry on Thursday confirmed the meeting.

+Commenting on the talks, Chinese foreign ministry spokesman Zhao Lijian said China hopes the United States can move relations back onto a "healthy and stable" track, view relations objectively and rationally, forsake the Cold War mentality and zero-sum mindset, and respect China's sovereignty, security, and interests.
+Zhao also urged the United States to stop interfering in China's internal affairs and to manage differences between both countries.

 President Joe Biden's administration has committed to reviewing elements of U.S. policies toward China, as the world's two largest economies navigate frosty relations that sank to their lowest depths in decades during Donald Trump's presidency.
 Biden and his Chinese counterpart, Xi Jinping, held their first phone call as leaders last month and appeared at odds on most issues, even as Xi warned that confrontation would be a "disaster" for both nations.